-My journey in to academia coincided with the start of my doctoral studies at the Institute of Education, UCL.
-I adopted a qualitative longitudinal approach for my PhD, to extend focus into institutional level policy enactment, and the lived experiences and long-term outcomes of GCSE failed, low level vocational media learners.
+I moved from established freelance careers in publishing and film, to education in 2001.
+My journey into academia coincided with the start of my doctoral studies at the Institute of Education, UCL as I transition from a ten year pedagogic career in the Further and Higher Education Sector (FHE) where I oversaw, taught, and mentored on a range of creative arts and teacher education provision.
+For my PhD I adopted a qualitative longitudinal approach to extend focus into institutional level policy enactment, and the lived experiences and long-term outcomes of GCSE failed, low level vocational media learners.

 My first role at Central was as Pathway Leader for the PGCE Media Studies with additional teaching responsibilities for the PGCE Drama, later moving into management of the former Learning Centre which comprised of services for the support of learning, disability, and specific learning differences (SpLDs).
 My current work at Central includes programme leadership of Learning Skills (which offers informal learning development to Central’s full student body) and teaching Screen Studies on the MA Acting for Screen.
 In addition to this, I also sit on a number of internal boards and committees and represent the institution on two working groups as part of the University of London Refugee Activities and Initiatives Forum.
-Outside of Central, I work in the role of Associate Lecturer of Contextual Studies for Theatre and Screen Production at the University of Arts London.
+Outside of Central, I work in the role of Visiting Lecturer at a number of institutions including the University of Arts London.

 Since joining Central, my research has continued developing in interdisciplinary directions, and can be aligned with the sociology, social policy, media education fields.
 I hold particular expertise in person-centred research that incorporates visual anthropology and narrative approaches to interrogate and re-conceptualise societal positioning(s) of the individual and their self-identity formation - and my current research is strongly focused on the conceptualisation of socialisation as 'social performance'.